 The present document studies security impacts of the new features of the next generation real time communication studied in TR 23.700-77[2], specifically, the security aspects that are to be covered in the present document are as follows:

-- IMS third party identity security handling;
+- IMS third party identity security handling

-- the security handling of the enhancements to support the use cases of IMS based Metaverse services.
+- The security handling of the enhancements to support the use cases of IMS based Metaverse services

+- The security and privacy issues and solutions related to the IMS data channel exposure.

 Editor’s Note: New objectives may be added to address security aspects of other key issues introduced in SA2 after further progress made in SA2.